Seekatar/assemblyUnloadTest/README.md

 # .NET Core Assembly Unloading

-See my [blog]() about this for more details about unloading assemblies in .NET.
+This is the source code for this [blog](https://seekatar.github.io/2022/09/04/unloading-assemblies.html) entry about unloading assemblies in .NET.

-This is a little PoC for unloading assemblies in .NET Core.
-I had done this in the past with .NET Framework, but the APIs are different for .NET Core.
+## Program.cs

 This console app loads, calls, and unloads assemblies in an `AssemblyLoadContext`.
 The following commands are available in `Program.cs`.